hongjun7/logs/_posts/2026-02-15-Nested-Learning.md

 subtitle: This post introduces a new learning paradigm, Nested Learning (NL), which represents a model as a coherent set of nested, multi-level, and/or parallel optimization problems, each with its own context flow.
 ---

-This post introduces Nested Learning as a paradigm for continual learning, drawing on a [Google Research blog post](https://research.google/blog/introducing-nested-learning-a-new-ml-paradigm-for-continual-learning/) and the accompanying [paper](https://abehrouz.github.io/files/NL.pdf).
+This post introduces Nested Learning as a paradigm for continual learning in [Behrouz, Ali, et al. 2025](https://abehrouz.github.io/files/NL.pdf).

 [Continual learning](https://www.cs.uic.edu/~liub/lifelong-learning/continual-learning.pdf) studies models that learn from a non-stationary stream (tasks or distributions) while preserving previously acquired capabilities.
 A central failure mode is **catastrophic forgetting**: continuing gradient updates on new data often degrades performance on older tasks.